 Let’s face of it – most people’s lives are powered by Wi-Fi.
 It keeps smart homes functional and keeps everyone connected to the outside world.
 Where does your job – to provide a quality broadband connection – start and end?

-An installation starts with a solid structured wiring solution and a clear signal media enclosure.
+An installation starts with a solid structured wiring solution and a clear signal media panel.
 Next on the list is the wireless local area network (WLAN), which is quickly becoming a necessity as smart home Wi-Fi devices increase their capabilities and speed.
-Their combined bandwidth demand from the home’s broadband connection is handled by the building’s structured wiring and its media distribution hub but what about the WLAN itself?
+Their combined bandwidth demand from the home’s broadband connection is handled by the building’s structured wiring and its media panel but what about the WLAN itself?

 A wireless network, like most other systems, requires regular maintenance.
 Your customers need to take care of their wireless network, and you can help them by running through a simple checklist to improve their Wi-Fi.